jbrown1618/vector/docs/api/vector.forwarddifferencematrix.md

 ## forwardDifferenceMatrix() function

-Builds a matrix that calculates an approximate derivative scaled by the difference when applied to a vector of function values, using a forward difference:
+Builds a matrix that transforms a vector to a vector of forward differences

-\_f(x + delta) - f(x)\_

 <b>Signature:</b>